Peji-moghimi/sciprez/README.md

 # Repository for my scientific presentations

-Repository for my scientific presentations made with Quarto and Revealjs in JS, HTML, CSS, and Markdown.
+Repository for my scientific presentations made using Quarto and Revealjs written in JS, HTML, CSS, and Markdown.